jcwang123/xboundformer/README.md

 If you find XBound-Former useful in your research, please consider citing:
 ```
+@article{wang2023xbound,
+  title={XBound-Former: Toward Cross-scale Boundary Modeling in Transformers},
+  author={Wang, Jiacheng and Chen, Fei and Ma, Yuxi and Wang, Liansheng and Fei, Zhaodong and Shuai, Jianwei and Tang, Xiangdong and Zhou, Qichao and Qin, Jing},
+  journal={IEEE Transactions on Medical Imaging},
+  year={2023},
+  publisher={IEEE}
+}
 ```
 and the prior work, BAT, as:
 ```